ShaneYLad/ShaneYLad/README.md

 ## 🚀 About Me

-I'm a UK-based computing student currently studying **Level 3 IT**, with plans to pursue **cybersecurity and digital forensics** at university.
+I'm a UK-based computing student currently studying **Level 3 IT**, with plans to pursue **cybersecurity* at university.
 I believe **privacy is a human right**, and I'm building tools, content, and services to help people.
 Especially vulnerable users.

 My work blends **child safety**, **ethical tech**, and **privacy education**.
 Inspired by creators like 0day and Scammer Payback, I aim to make Sanctum a refuge for digital empowerment.